choulab/lab-website/content/project/factory/index.md

 slides: ""
 ---

-We use DNA origami to create a spatially programmable compartment in which we installed a dual enzyme cascade for integrated RNA synthesis and editing
+We create a spatially programmable compartment made of DNA, in which we installed two enzymes for coordinated RNA manufacturing